Speaker Johnson unveils health care plan as divided Republicans scramble for alternative

 What Trump wants

-President Donald Trump, speaking at a holiday party at the White House, said he believes Republicans are going to figure out a better plan than Obamacare — something he has promised for years — but he offered few details beyond his idea for providing Americans with stipends to help buy insurance.
+President Donald Trump has said he believes Republicans are going to figure out a better plan than Obamacare — something he has promised for years — but offered few details beyond his idea for providing Americans with stipends to help buy insurance.

-“We make beautiful, big payments directly to the people and they buy their own health insurance,” Trump said at Thursday night’s reception.
+“I want to see the billions of dollars go to people, not to the insurance companies," Trump said late Friday during an event at the White House.
+“And I want to see the people go out and buy themselves great healthcare.”

-The president had touted his proposal for sending money directly to Americans to help offset the costs of health care policies, rather than extending the tax credits for those buying policies through Obamacare.
+The president did not comment directly on the House's new plan.
+He has repeatedly touted his idea of sending money directly to Americans to help offset the costs of health care policies, rather than extending the tax credits for those buying policies through Obamacare.
 It’s unclear how much money Trump envisions.
 The Senate GOP proposal that failed to advance would have provided payments to new health savings accounts of $1,000 a year for adult enrollees, or $1,500 for those ages 50 to 64.

 It appeared there were no such health savings accounts in the new House GOP plan.